Skip to content

 Whidbey Island (1.5 to 2-hour drive, including ferry)

 This was our choice for a day trip when we visited recently.
 Whidbey is perfect for low-key exploring—think beach walks, lighthouses, and scenic state parks.
 Stop in Coupeville for lunch, visit the historic Fort Casey, or explore tidepools at Ebey’s Landing.
-Don’t forget your camera—this place is postcard pretty.
-Explore in luxury with a private tour by SUV (ages 5+) ,or get adventurous with a kayaking tour (ages 3+)
+Don’t forget your camera—this place is postcard-pretty.
+Explore in luxury with a private tour by SUV (ages 5+).
+As an alternative, get adventurous with a kayaking tour (ages 3+)

 Whitewater Rafting on the Upper Skagit River (2-hour drive)